ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 it.
 Prefer lhe best conducted paper to any
 other, and subscribe immediately for it, and
 pay in advance, and it shall be well with, thee
 and thy little ones.
-Picayune
+Picayune.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:hihouml:batch_hihouml_lilac_ver02:data:sn82015408:00237289699:1849110301:0737/pct:20.419720,48.637681,15.256496,11.084058/!600,600/0/default.jpg"/>
 </td>